alexzoid-eth/gho-competition/certora/PROPERTIES.md

   - GhoTokenHelper.getFacilitatorBucketCapacity() called after setFacilitatorBucketCapacity() return the assign bucket capacity
 - `facilitator_in_list_after_addFacilitator`
   - Facilitator is valid after successful call to `addFacilitator()`
+- `mintBurnShouldRevertWhenZeroAmount`
+  - Mint and burn revert when amount is zero

+---

+- `gettersIntegrity`
+  - Prove view function work as expected
+- `functionsNotRevert`
+  - Possibility should not revert

 ## Setup